Content

 Author: Dr. Dawn Lindsley

 The holiday season gives youth and adults an opportunity to stop and reflect on events of the past year, one’s beliefs and values, and what gives life meaning and purpose.
-For the last 21 months, the global pandemic has given many young people and adults the opportunity to re-evaluate what is important to them.
-As 2021 draws to a close....
+The end of the year always gives many young people and adults the opportunity to re-evaluate what is important to them.
+As this year draws to a close . . .

 Read More